Download Appraisal forms:

 A note on additional recommendations: You may also want to ask other professionals such as an employer, research advisor, coach, music teacher, or volunteer organizer, to provide an additional letter of recommendation.
 These letters can support and strengthen your case if you bring a particular talent or skill, like exceptional abilities in science research or community organizing.
 These letters, however, can’t replace the academic teachers’ letters.

 If you are interested in submitting additional letters, make sure you check whether the colleges you are applying to accept them, as not all do.

 Remember that your teachers and counselors will be writing recommendations for other students as well.
 So, be sure to provide them with ample time to complete your recommendation.

-In general, you should ask recommenders at least two to three weeks before the deadline, but one month prior or more is preferable.
-When making your request, first ask if they feel comfortable writing you a strongrecommendation.
+In general, you should ask recommenders at least one month prior to the first deadline.
+When making your request, first ask if they feel comfortable writing you a strong recommendation.
 If the answer is no, you will have enough time to ask someone else.

 After you ask for a recommendation, check back with them to make sure everything’s going well, to see if they have any questions you can answer, and to give them friendly reminders about deadlines.
 Teachers and counselors are very busy at this time of year.

 WHAT INFORMATION TO PROVIDE TO YOUR RECOMMENDER